lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-search-facet-nested-documents.markdown

 	"fields": "*,[child]"
 }
 ```
-We could combine normal parent query with [block join query parser]( https://lucene.apache.org/solr/guide/8_0/other-parsers.html#block-join-query-parsers) with `!parent` function.
+We could combine normal parent query with [block join query parser]( https://lucene.apache.org/solr/guide/8_0/other-parsers.html#block-join-query-parsers) provided by `!parent` function.
 It's recommended that we should use brackets to avoid misunderstanding.
 So if we inverse the condition, `{!parent which=doc_type:ocean}name_str:Nemo AND name_str:Pacific`, without brackets, Solr will understand that `name_str:Pacific` is also a condition on nested documents.

 #### Faceting on nested documents
 Facet all types of crabs and fishes in Pacific Ocean.